Table of Contents

 If you would like to download the student’s submissions, you can click on Download at the bottom of the page and select whether you would like to download the original or graded submission.
 If you download the graded submission, the rubric will appear on the first page of the downloaded PDF.

-By default, all rubric items are shown to students.
+By default, all rubric items are shown to students when grades are published.
 We believe this helps students learn from their mistakes and assures them that grading was fair and accurate.

-However, in some cases it may be preferable to hide all or part of the rubric from students.
-You can change this from the Assignment Settings page.
-There are four options for hiding rubric items:
+However, in some cases it may be preferable to hide all or part of the rubric from students when they review their graded work.
+You can set the student visibility of the Rubric Item Visibility on the Assignment Settings page.
+There are four options for showing/hiding rubric items to students when grades are published:

-- Show all positive and all applied negative scoring rubric items
+Show all rubric items for positive scoring and all applied rubric items for negative scoring

 These settings only apply to the student view of your rubric.
 Students will always see submission-specific comments and point adjustments, and you will always see all of your rubrics.
 You can access the students’ view of the rubric by selecting Export Submissions in the bottom action bar.